This will be an intensive one-day introduction to the tintype process that was the leading mode of photography in the 1850′s and 1860′s.

 Cost: $250 + $50 materials fee

-Penumbra Foundation is a non profit organization that brings together the Art and Science of Photography through education, research, outreach, public and residency programs.
-Our goal is to provide an expansive view of the contemporary photographic medium and the advance of historic photographic processes to photographers and artists at any level.
+Penumbra Foundation is a nonprofit organization that brings together the art and science of photography through education, research, outreach, and public and residency programs.
+Our goal is to be a comprehensive resource for photographers at any level, artists, students, professionals, historians, researchers, conservators, and curators.